So, you’ve just completed a project for a client. You’re waiting for them to pay you for all the work you’ve done.

 - Define any late fees that customers are required to pay

 Your customer may make an excuse as to why they can’t pay you.
-If it’s reasonable and acceptable to you, ensure you ask them to define when they will pay you.
+If it’s reasonable and acceptable, ensure you ask them to define when they will pay you.
 With a date, you appropriately follow up with them on that date.

 If you customer appears to be ignoring you and not paying the invoice, you can try visiting their office.